TIBCOSoftware/js-workshops/Readme.md

  - Now right click your "freshcoffee" database and select restore.
 Under Filename you can select your database file named "freshcoffee" under the resources/data folder in this repo.

- - Your database should now be set!
-If you need them, you can also find the CSV data files under the resources/data folder and scripts to build the tables and add with the following in the terminal.
+ - Your data should now be set!
+If you need them, you can also find the CSV data files under the resources/data folder and scripts to build the tables and add with the following in the terminal...
  - psql -c "COPY tbname FROM '/tmp/the_file.csv' delimiter '|' csv;"

  - Now import the jrs-urban-export.zip file from the resources/jrs-resources folder on this repo into the JasperReport Server by logging in as superuser and going to (admin > server settings > import).

- - Run the HTML files from the attached modules.
+ - Now you can open a module, for example module3, and run the cafe.html in your web browser.
+From there you can use the top right nav to view all modules and their attached pages.

  - Note: You'll want to make sure that all HTML files point to the location you have JRS installed for Visualize.js.
 	This is usually on localhost:8080 - "http://localhost:8080/jasperserver-pro/client/visualize.js"